Productboard vs Canny: Which Product Management Software Tool Should I Choose?

 Ideally, your feedback inbox and roadmaps will connect to your dev workflow.

 Both Canny and Productboard (and Savio) let you sync with common dev and project management tools.
-Canny links to Jira and GitHub.
+Canny links to Jira, GitHub, ClickUp, Azure DevOps, Linear, and Asana.
 Productboard (and Savio) links to Jira and Shortcut.
 These integrations help make it so that the status of your features update automatically through the development workflow.

 Overall: Productboard and Canny (and Savio) are about the same on this dimension.
 One may be better for your needs depending on what tool your devs use to organize their work.